sergiowww/order-tables/README.md

 # order-tables
-Order tables for delete in the correct order for tests cleanup
+Order tables for deletion taking the foreign key constraints into consideration